How To Get Reviews on Amazon Quickly & Easily [INFOGRAPHIC]

 - Amazon BSR (What is Amazon Sales Rank) – Your Amazon Best Seller Rank which also affects your Amazon SEO

-- Amazon Conversion Rates (Amazon Conversion Rate Optimization) – In other words, people trust verified reviews more and therefore they lead to a purchase more effectively
+- Amazon Conversion Rates (Amazon Listing Optimization) – In other words, people trust verified reviews more and therefore they lead to a purchase more effectively

 - & more